ESTABLISHMENT OF PARENTAGE

 presumed father does not submit to testing but will not voluntarily sign a

-stipulation, proceed to take an “Order: Paternity and Child Support”.
+stipulation, proceed to take an “Order: Parentage and Child Support”.

 3.

-excluded (or the mother can not name other consorts), and mother claims that a
+been excluded (or the mother can not name other consorts), and mother claims

 depend on how the presumed father was previously excluded.